-- 1. committing an offence (or, for a pupil under the age of criminal responsibility, what would be an offence for an older pupil). - 2. causing personal injury to, or damage to the property (including the pupil himself). - 3. prejudicing the maintenance of good order and discipline at the school or among any pupils receiving education at the school, whether during a teaching session or otherwise.
+- 1. committing an offence (or, for a pupil under the age of criminal responsibility, what would be an offence for an older pupil); - 2. causing personal injury to, or damage to the property (including the pupil himself); - 3. prejudicing the maintenance of good order and discipline at the school or among any pupils receiving education at the school, whether during a teaching session or otherwise.

-However, school staff are cautious about the use of restrictive physical intervention under the "prejudicial to the maintenance of good order and discipline" clause and would only do this in exceptional circumstances, with staff that know the student well and who are able to make informed judgements about the relative risks of using, or not using, restrictive physical intervention.
+However, we are cautious about the use of restrictive physical intervention under the "prejudicial to the maintenance of good order and discipline" clause and would only do this in exceptional circumstances, with staff that know the student well and who are able to make informed judgements about the relative risks of using, or not using, restrictive physical intervention.

-The headteacher may wish to specifically authorise other individuals to have control and charge of pupils for a specific period of time, e.g. for the duration of a school trip.
-The headteacher should ensure that these people, and everyone automatically authorised by contract, are aware of what the authorisation means.
-The headteacher should also ensure that those not authorised have been told what steps to take in the case of an emergency.
+The Head of Federation may wish to specifically authorise other individuals to have control and charge of pupils for a specific period of time, e.g. for the duration of a school trip.
+The Head of Federation should ensure that these people, and everyone automatically authorised by contract, are aware of what the authorisation means.
+The Head of Federation should also ensure that those not authorised have been told what steps to take in the case of an emergency.

-Appendix Three: Record of staff training
+Appendix 3: Record of staff training